"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Application to homotopy algebras and algebroids

 The parity of these brackets is the same as the parity of $H$.
 All brackets~\eqref{eq.brackets} are multiderivations w.r.t. the associative multiplications of functions.
 If we expand $H$ as

 with symmetric coefficients $H^{a_1\ldots a_r}$, then

-We shall refer to the Hamiltonian generating a given sequence of brackets as to the `{master Hamiltonian}'.
-It is natural to ask what is the corresponding vector field on $\funn(M)$.
-The answer is given by the following \begin{theorem} The higher derived brackets~\eqref{eq.brackets} generated by $H\in \fun(T^*M)$ assemble to the Hamilton--Jacobi vector field $\X_H\in\Vect(\funn(M))$\,,
+We shall refer to the Hamiltonian generating a given sequence of brackets as to the \emph{master Hamiltonian}.
+It is natural to ask what is the corresponding vector field on the infinite-dimensional supermanifold $\funn(M)$.
+The answer is given by the following statement. \begin{theorem} The higher derived brackets~\eqref{eq.brackets} generated by $H\in \fun(T^*M)$ assemble to the Hamilton--Jacobi vector field $\X_H\in\Vect(\funn(M))$\,,